 For the record:

-- Macrofab measures x/y placement, in mils, based on the lower left corner of the board or, if present, the lower left corner of the outline.
+- Macrofab measures x/y placement, in mils, based on the lower left corner of the board or, if present, the lower left corner of the outline centerline.
+For an example of the proper position, see Figure 2, below.
 Placement is looking through the board (think X-ray).
 NOTE that Macrofab uses bounding box measurement so if your board is an odd shape, for example wider at the top than the bottom, the lower-left corner will be that of the bounding box and not necessarily that of the board’s outline.
-See “Bounding Box PCB Example” below.
+See Figure 1 “Bounding Box PCB Example” below.

 - Macrofab requires the part dimensions, in mils, of the part’s Rotation-0 orientation regardless of the rotation of particular placement.
 So, a part, measured Rotation-0 orientation, of XSize 366.27, YSize 237.17 would use the same value when in Rotation 90, etc.